chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 = Can I set permissions to control who can manage folders? = Yes, folder permissions are available in Wicked Folders Pro.
 [Learn more](https://wickedplugins.com/plugins/wicked-folders/?utm_source=readme&utm_campaign=wicked_folders&utm_content=permissions_faq_link).

+= Why is the folder toggle arrow greyed out? =
+The folder toggle arrow is greyed out when a folder doesn't have any child folders.
+This is done to help you more easily determine which folders have child folders.

 == Screenshots ==

 1. Page folders